adarshtamiri-dev/BlockMeshDict-Code-Generator-GUI/README.md

-🧱 blockMeshDict GUI Generator for OpenFOAM
+# 🧱 blockMeshDict GUI Generator for OpenFOAM

-🚀 A lightweight Python GUI to generate blockMeshDict files quickly and accurately for OpenFOAM users.
+# 🚀 A lightweight Python GUI to generate blockMeshDict files quickly and accurately for OpenFOAM users.

-🧐 What is this?
+# For Beginners

-This is a Tkinter-based GUI tool that helps CFD engineers and OpenFOAM users generate the blockMeshDict file interactively — no more manual editing or syntax errors!
+## This is a GUI tool that helps beginners generate the blockMeshDict file.
 It's designed for beginners and pros alike who want a fast, clean, and customizable mesh setup.

-📐 Why is it useful?
+## 📐 Why is it useful?

 🛠️ Reduces setup time for simple blockMesh domains.